kjpye/blog/ParsingBinaryFiles/1-intro.md

 3. The length given in the length field does not include the chunk type and header length information.
 Thus the length is given as 6, whereas the header is actually 14 bytes long.

-A MIDI track is stored in a chunk, with each event in the track (often a not-on or note-off event, but there are other types) preceded by a variable-length integer indicating the delta time since the previous event.
+A MIDI track is stored in a chunk, with each event in the track (often a note-on or note-off event, but there are other types) preceded by a variable-length integer indicating the delta time since the previous event.

 Luis Uceta has recently [blogged](https://dev.to/uzluisf/dbase-parsing-a-binary-file-format-with-raku-2fm6) about using Raku to parse a dBase III file.
 Like a MIDI file, this is a streaming type file format.